NREL/torc/docs/examples.rst

 1. Use the workflow specification file ``examples/slurm_diamond_workflow.json5``.
 2. Change the Slurm account name.
 3. Configure and start the workflow from an HPC login node.
-4. Instead of ``torc local run-jobs``, schedule a compute node to run the jobs with
+4. Instead of ``torc jobs run``, schedule a compute node to run the jobs with

 .. code-block:: console